Ben Purser: 3x3

+In April 2018, Purser played in the NBL 3x3 Pro Hustle and helped his team reach the final of the tournament.

 Personal life

 Purser's father, Andrew, is a former Australian rules footballer who played in the Victorian Football League (VFL) for the Footscray Football Club from 1983 to 1987.

+As of November 2023, Purser and his wife were expecting their first child in January 2024.

-In February 2015, Purser started working as a law graduate at law firm Steinepreis Paganin.
-He was admitted as a lawyer in December of that year before being made an associate in 2018.
+Purser studied law and commerce at the University of Western Australia.
+He was admitted as a lawyer in 2015 and was made an associate in 2018.